 While fill valve mechanisms inside a toilet have existed for over 100 years, its more modern concentric-float design has been around since the late 50s and is still growing in popularity because of its reliability.
 Nowadays, most plumbers would recommend upgrading to a newer and discarding the old one if yours needs to be repaired or replaced.

 The fill valve, which is a tower-like fixture inside the toilet tank, is responsible for filling and maintaining a predetermined amount of water inside the tank.
-There are two common types of fill valves, a side float design and a concentric float design.
+There are two common types, a side float design and a concentric float design.
 The side float design, commonly referred to as a ballcock, is easily identified by the float ball that is connected to the fill valve by a long (typically metal) arm.
-The concentric float design is identified by a float cup that travels up and down the shaft of the fill valve.
+The concentric float design is identified by a float cup that travels up and down the shaft of the valve.
 With either type, the float rises as the water level increases to a set height/volume, closing the valve and preventing more water from entering the tank.
-There is also a less common floatless fill valve that uses a pressure sensitive diaphragm to sense the water level from the bottom of the tank.
+There is also a less common floatless version that uses a pressure sensitive diaphragm to sense the water level from the bottom of the tank.

 What Is The Best Way To Fix A Fill Valve?

 Even the smallest problem with a toilet can be a scary situation unless you already know how to fix it.
 And, with a variety of parts and mechanisms inside the toilet tank, it can sometimes be a nightmare to figure out what’s wrong.
 However, if you’re hoping to avoid a costly plumber's bill, you’ll be happy to know that diagnosing problems with and replacing a fill valve is something most people can do themselves.

 - Fill valves are responsible for some of the most common toilet problems, including a toilet that won’t stop running.
 However, before you start replacing yours, you should make sure there aren’t other issues, such as a stuck flapper, that are causing problems.